-For more than 20 years, the Health and Retirement Study (HRS) has been a leading source for information on the health and economic circumstances of adults age 50 and older in the United States.
+For more than 20 years, the Health and Retirement Study (HRS) has been a leading source for information on the health and economic circumstances of adults over age 50 in the United States.
 Since its launch in 1992, HRS has painted a detailed portrait of America's older adults including health, insurance coverage, financial situations, family support systems, work decisions, and retirement well-being.

 We do this by asking select individuals to participate in the study and tell us about their lives.
 This information has been used by scientists to publish over 2,500 books, articles and papers.
 This website provides more information about the study, including links to news articles about these HRS research findings, and links to external sites related to retirement and aging.
 We hope you will find it interesting and informative.